CAIDA/catalog-data/sources/recipe/how_to_print_asn_paths_from_pybgpstream/README.md

 To run this script, you may want to send the printed data from STDOUT to a file to reduce clutter.

 The debug option `-d` allows users to limit number of traces the program goes through to N to shorten execution time.
+Only ASN paths that include at least one of the specified ASNs will be printed.

 ~~~bash
 ./example.py [-d N] ASN#1 ASN#2 ...
 ASN#N > output.txt